PGHOON/CryptoGuard/README.md

-# CCryptoGuard: Lightweight Hybrid Detection and Prevention of Host-based Cryptojackers
+# CryptoGuard: Lightweight Hybrid Detection and Prevention of Host-based Cryptojackers